samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

 - Device reachability and battery lifetime
   - Class A devices open two short downlink receive windows only after an uplink transmission
 - Network capacity and coverage
-  - Using multiple orthogonal spreading factors simultaneously on the same channel
+  - Use multiple orthogonal spreading factors simultaneously on the same channel
   - Higher spreading factors lead to lower sensitivity and larger coverage
   - Lower spreading factors lead to higher data rates
 - Network architecture